World Schizophrenia Awareness Week 2025

 There’s an article about how schizophrenia is represented in cinema here.

-• Other fine movies about mental illness include Angel Baby (AU 1995), An Angel At My Table (NZ 1990), Sweetie (AU 1989), Benny & Joon (US 1993), Birdman (US 2014) & Donnie Darko (US 2001).
+• Other fine movies about mental illness include Angel Baby (AU 1995), An Angel At My Table (NZ 1990), Sweetie (AU 1989 – probably my favourite Australian movie), Benny & Joon (US 1993), Birdman (US 2014) & Donnie Darko (US 2001).
 I really enjoyed Girl, Interrupted (US 1999) the other day, even though the reviews are subpar – (who doesn’t love Winona?)
-I recommend The Sunnyboy (2013 Australian documentary about Jeremy Oxley, lead singer of The Sunnyboys who emerges from a 30 year battle with schizophrenia).
+I recommend The Sunnyboy (2013 Australian documentary about Jeremy Oxley, lead singer of The Sunnyboys who emerges from a 30 year battle with the illness).

 I know you’ve got to be in the right headspace for these subjects.
 Or perhaps you don’t.
 Maybe there is never a convenient time.
 Goose step out of your comfort zone, throw some paint around in the studio of understanding and fan your aura to the experimental frequencies of the meek and neurologically diverse.

 That’s about it.
-If you keep scrolling down this page you’ll see some of the soft hitting articles I’ve unpacked in the past six weeks about my own mental health philosophies.
+I’ll add links to some of the soft hitting articles I’ve unpacked about my own mental health philosophies.
 I know you’ve got a toasted sandwich on the go and about six kids and animals to pick up from the mall so I’ll save you time and let you jump straight into:

 Depress Conference